 Good government and poverty.

-The relative poor minority in developed democracies have problems additional to poverty, but their chief poverty concerns are about general welfare benefit and consumer tax levels and the extent of demoralising means-testing.
+The relative-poor minority in developed democracies have problems additional to poverty, but their chief poverty concerns are about general welfare benefit and consumer tax levels and the extent of demoralising means-testing.
 And a major concern of government will also be the undesirable social consequences of the poor becoming excessively welfare dependent with their demoralised children turning to drugs, crime and social disorder.
+Social exclusion of any minority will also tend to discourage and waste their talents, reducing their possible economic and other contributions to that society.

-If the unskilled unemployed are welfare dependent to the extent of say £200 per week when the average unskilled wage is £100 per week, then they may have little incentive to work and government have little incentive to increase welfare levels.
-Hence a legal minimum wage system may be needed to ensure that wage levels are above welfare levels.
+If many of the unskilled unemployed are welfare dependent to the extent of say £200 per week when the average unskilled wage is £100 per week, then they may have little incentive to work and government have little incentive to increase welfare levels.
+And having a national welfare payment level may suit some part of a country better than other maybe poorer parts of the country.
+But some legal minimum wage system may be needed to try to ensure that wage levels are above welfare levels.
 But 2009 saw Europe having legal Minimum Wage levels varying from around £200 a month to around £1,200 a month, with some high wage unionised countries having no legal minimum wage as in Scandinavia.

 Developed democracy governments need to deliver needed help to their poor more, but in ways that will promote welfare dependency less.
-Possible solutions include as follows :-
+Attempted welfare targeting always misses some of the most needy, but possible solutions do include as follows :-

-2. A semi-targeted consumer taxation, with taxation concentrated on luxury goods consumed less by the poor and essentials like food having low or negative taxation.
+2. A semi-targeted consumer taxation, with taxation concentrated on luxury goods consumed less by the poor and with essentials like food having low or negative taxation.
 This again helps the poor but creates no welfare dependency problems, and needs no means-tests.
+It could also allow more dangerous counter medicines to be taxed more than safer counter medicines, and at least of each main type of medicine should be an affordable counter medicine so that even minorities lacking ready access to official medicine can access some adequate medicine.
+(Recent years have seen UK tuberculosis increase strongly especially among the (antibioticless) homeless, in 2011 to over 9,000 new cases yearly.)

 3. Targeted subsidised products for-the-poor-only (as often with social housing), or free-to-the-poor-only state provided or backed products (as often medicines).
 This needs means-tests, but done through non-profit bodies can be made to seem less like a state handout to the poor who hence feel less of a welfare dependency effect.
-Means-testing generally should always be the minimimum necessary, and should really be confined to adults and used only after considering any alternative possibilities.
+Means-testing generally should always be the minimum necessary, and should really be confined to adults and used only after considering any alternative possibilities.
+2011 saw the UK government planning to evict tenants from social housing 'if they earn too much', to reduce government's housing spending.
+This will worsen the social mix on housing estates as well as being dictatorial.
+Of course if the high earners were simply charged higher rents then that could reduce government housing spending even more, with less bad effect on housing estates as well as being less dictatorial.

 4. A negative income tax system to help low-wage workers, as in the UK, does need means-tests but can seem less like a state handout to the working poor who hence feel less of a welfare dependency effect.

-5. A means tested state handout of cash to the poor, like UK 'Income Support' and rent support, is the worst form of help for the poor for promoting welfare dependency and its undesirable social consequences - and is open to more benefit fraud than some of the above.
-If multiple approaches to dealing with poverty are to be used, then the extent of the welfare dependancy, and benefit fraud, produced by this handout approach can be reduced if combined with a greater use of some of the approaches above. of course governments do face real problems in trying to deal with poverty because the actual issues vary greatly.
+5. Means-tested state handouts of cash to the poor, like UK 'Income Support' and rent support, are the worst form of help for the poor for promoting welfare dependency and its undesirable social consequences - and are open to more benefit fraud than some of the above.
+If multiple approaches to dealing with poverty are to be used, then the extent of the welfare dependency, and benefit fraud, produced by this handout approach can be reduced if combined with a greater use of some of the approaches above.
+Of course governments do face real problems in trying to deal with poverty because the actual issues vary greatly.
 Hence even with two seeming equally poor neighbouring families, the poverty may in one family be equally spread between all family members but in the other family be concentrated on eg the wife or the children.
+But 2011 unfortumately saw a UK government scrapping the previous government's small education attendance grant for 16-18 year old children, of £10 to £30 per week, the Education Maintenance Allowance (EMA), without any kind of replacement.

-Trying to target poor people can create too many problems, so that often poor people can be helped more by targeting them less.
+But governments trying to target poor people can often create too many problems, so that often poor people can be helped more by targeting them less.
+Governments can be more successful if they take a more scientific approach to their policies, and if they also encourage science in education, medicine, agriculture and industry.

 Fancy a SIP ?